 I’ve shown you all the methods because I want you to always be able to remove the bugs from your car, with or without specialized products.

 Vinegar and wd-40 are good options, but they can’t compete even with the worst bug remover.

-If you want the easiest and the quickest way to remove bugs from your car, get yourself a bug remover and remove them in no time.
+If you want the best, easiest and quickest way to remove bugs from your car, get yourself a bug remover and remove them in no time.